wonderbird/wonderbird.github.io/_pages/computers-and-technology/video-editing.md

 #### Correcting the Scale and Position of Screen Recordings

-After having inserted a video into the timeline apply the following transofrmation in the timeline:
+After having inserted a video into the timeline apply the following transformation in the timeline:

 * Zoom X und Y: 1.020
 * Position X: 14.000 Position Y: -2.000